AIVIETNAM-AIO-VoNguyenNhatDuy/Module-01-text-classification/README.md

-# Module 01 - Text Classification
+# Module 01 Project - Impact of Stopword Removal on Text Classification

 Research project for the Module 1 text classification topic.